abhishek-kumar-code/Redfish_Public/docs/DSP2053/PropertyGuideInput.md

 ## Who should read this document?

-This document is useful to people who want to understand how to use the Redfish API.
-This includes application developers who want to create client-side software to communicate with a Redfish service, and other consumers of the API.
+This document is intended primarily as a reference for schema authors to locate existing property definitions within the Redfish Schema.
+End users and other consumers of Redfish data may also use this guide to look up property definitions without regard to their location in the schema.

 ## Where can I find more information?